 - Rates vary based on localized expense data.

-How does a FAVR reimbursement plan work?
+How does FAVR reimbursement work?

 [Read more: How Reimbursement Using a Standard Vehicle Works]